Tabo462/Portafolio/README.md

 ## 🔬🔬 Current Projects

-### 🔍👁️ TCP Port Scanner
-A basic TCP port scanner written in Python.
-It scans a custom port range on a specified IPv4 address and prints which ports are open.

-✅ Uses simple/raw sockets
+### 🎯🧠 Educational Keylogger
+A keylogger developed in Python as part of my red team learning path.
+It logs all user keystrokes, tracks active window changes, and sends the data to a webhook — **strictly for educational and ethical purposes**.

+✅ Detects active window titles
+✅ Interprets special keys like [COPY], [PASTE], [ENTER], etc.
+✅ Sends logs after a certain threshold (e.g. 200 characters)
-✅ Lightweight and easy to understand.
-(It includes comments)
+✅ Clean and commented code, easy to understand
-✅ Beginner-friendly and fully functional from the terminal
+✅ Useful to understand how keylogging and data exfiltration work

 ---